microsoft/AzureClusterlessHPC.jl/README.md

 ## Applications

-AzureClusterlessHPC can be used to bring any Julia batch computing workloads to the cloud.
+AzureClusterlessHPC can be used to bring any various distributed computing applications in Julia to Azire.
 Check out the notebooks in the [examples]() section to find tutorials for the following applications:

-- Generic batch examples
+- Generic batch, map-reduce and iterative map-reduce examples

 - Deep learning with AzureClusterlessHPC.jl and [Flux.jl](https://github.com/FluxML)

-- Seismic imaging and inversion
+- Seismic imaging and inversion with [COFII.jl](https://github.com/ChevronETC/Examples) and [JUDI.jl](https://github.com/slimgroup/JUDI.jl)

 ## Credits